GY 251 003 21203; GY 253 006 21204 WWW Spring 2019

 Academic dishonesty is defined to include any form of cheating or plagiarism.
 A discussion of the topic is set forth in the student handbook.
 Working and studying with classmates is beneficial and to be encouraged.
 Copying work is not to be confused with comparing work and discussing similarities and differences.
 You are responsible for both understanding answers submitted and the completion of the materials.
 Academic dishonesty will receive a grade of zero for the assignment or F in the course depending on the severity of the offense and will be reported.

 Please contact the professor.
 Asking questions is an extremely important part of the learning process.
 For course management questions, review the syllabus.
 Many of the questions are answered in this document.
-For additional assistance, send an e-mail and/or suggest a time for a Blackboard IM conference.
+For additional assistance, send an e-mail and/or suggest a time for a Skype for Business conference.
 Be sure to have your headset available.

 This syllabus is in no way binding.
 All information is subject to change.
 Any changes made by the professor will be announced to the class through e-mails or posting to the Announcements area.